cbpark/ptc-cluster/docs/specification.md

 ssh userid@ptc.ibs.re.kr
 ```

-If a graphical user interface is necessary, it can be achieved using X11 forwarding.
+If a graphical user interface is necessary, it can be achieved using X11 forwarding:

 ``` no-highlight
 ssh -X userid@ptc.ibs.re.kr
 ```

-The machines assigned an IP address of the external network of the IBS building, starting with 10.10.24, can directly connect to the server.
+The machines assigned an IP address of the external network of the IBS building, starting with 10.10.24, can directly connect to the server using SSH.
 Meanwhile, the laptops or PCs using the wireless network (eduroam) in the IBS building as well as user's home network cannot connect directly without SSL VPN.
 The IT team of the IBS headquarter provides the SSL VPN client for Linux, macOS, and Windows OS.
 Should you need the SSL VPN account and the client, contact the administrator.

 **The SSH connection from the master node to compute nodes are not allowed** unless there are active jobs on the nodes.
 See the `srun --pty bash` command in the [job scheduler](job-scheduler.md).